darshan-dudheliya/E-librarian-3.0/README.md

 -> For prevent brute force attacks, it is ready with google captcha API.

+->This version is enable with otp mail and verify otp system.

 -> It has a Razorpay payment getaway API for smooth money transection.

 -> Sql database tables are located in database folder of project